Target vs. Walmart: Which Is Best?

 Rolled back prices on popular items ranging from cheap shampoos to diapers often see savings of 5 to 10 percent off Target’s prices, That’s enough to entice shoppers to stay loyal to Walmart.
 Typically, shoppers don’t even really have to head to the Walmart customer service desk to ask for a price match.
 The store has a team dedicated to monitoring competitor pricing and then altering its own pricing to keep customers satisfied.

 Walmart is also stepping up its style game with signature brands and collaborations it offers exclusively.
-You can find house brands like Pioneer Woman clothes and kitchenwares at affordable prices, plus Equate, Mainstays, Scoop fashion finds, and Parent’s Choice.
+You can find Walmart hidden gems in house brands like Pioneer Woman clothes and kitchenwares at affordable prices, plus Equate, Mainstays, Scoop fashion finds, and Parent’s Choice.
+There are some strange things you can buy at Walmart, and some things Walmart won’t sell anymore, but mostly you’ll find things you’re not buying from Walmart but should.

 You don’t have to worry about ordering the wrong size either, because Walmart’s return policy is one of the best in the country.
 Shoppers have up to 90 days to return items, and those returns can easily be processed online and through the store’s user-friendly app.